nimious/gaze/README.md

 ## Supported Platforms

-io-gaze is still under development and does not work yet.
-So far, the following platforms have been built and tested:
+This package is still under development and does not work yet.
+The following platforms have been built and tested:

 - ~~Android~~
 - ~~Linux~~